Nsikaktopdown/google-news-clone/README.md

 ## Getting Started

-This project is a simple Google news clone app with HarperDB backend built with Flutter.
+This project is a simple Google news clone app built with Flutter + [HarperDB API](https://harperdb.io/) .
 You simply seed data to HarperDB using Postman and fetch using an network library of your choice.
 For this project, I am using [Dio](https://pub.dev/packages/dio).

 A few resources to get you started if this is your first Flutter project: